How to get started

-Hong Kong was the first country outside of the UK to start running a Faraday Challenge Day season, originally set up by Dr Robin Bradbeer and Dodi Mak from the IET’s Hong Kong office.
+Hong Kong was the first country outside of the UK to run a IET Faraday® Challenge Day, originally set up by Dr Robin Bradbeer and Dodi Mak from the IET’s Hong Kong office.